Who We Are

 3. Minimally invasive surgery & advances in neck surgery

-The 3rd issue that the neck pain sufferer needs to consider is that there is great variation in how spine surgeons perform neck surgery.
-Here are just a view of the main variations that a neck patient may find.
+The 3rd issue that the neck pain sufferer needs to consider is that there is great variation in how spine surgeons perform spine surgery.
+Here are just a view of the main variations that a back or neck patient may find as they pursue a second opinion for spine surgery.

 Variation #1: Out of date surgical methods